apache/tvm-rfcs/rfcs/xxxx-collage.md

   can be automated based on measured latency.
 Collage will also explore mixing and matching between multiple BYOC toolchains as well as TVM's native backend.

-When Collage is enabled it subsumes the existing `MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/ `PartitionGraph` passes embedded within each `partition_for_<toolchain>` function with a single new `CollagePartitioner` pass.
-The pass is guided by the list of available `Target`s and three existing sources:

-1. The `"TOpPattern"` attributes provided for every Relay operator and used by TVM's built-in `FuseOps`.
-2. The BYOC `"target.<toolchain>"` operator predicates provided for some operator/toolchain pairs by 'operator-based' BYOC integrations.
-3. The BYOC operator pattern/predicates (usually) registered in the pattern table by 'pattern-based' BYOC integrations.

-Only some boilerplate aspects of existing BYOC integrations need to be adjusted to support Collage (and we will make these changes either as part of or in coordination with the UMA project).
-However Collage may require more robustness from the BYOC integrations, see Appendix F.

-Note however that we are **not** proposing to deprecate the existing `partition_for_<toolchain>` operations (or their UMA equivalent).
-This is mostly because Collage is inherently a tuning-based system which is not practical for users who need a stand-alone compiler.
-But it is also because of challenges with establishing a common pass ordering which will work for both TVM and all BYOC toolchains (see Appendix C for more details).

 Collage offers three advantages: